Bracknell town centre compulsory purchase order 2007

 The land in Bracknell town centre is the subject of a CPO, confirmed by the Secretary of State in 2008.
 Once acquired by the council, the interests will be transferred on to the council’s development partner, Bracknell Regeneration Partnership (BRP).

-Further information about compulsory purchase orders can be found on the following government websites:
+Further information about compulsory purchase orders can be found on GOV.UK.

 CPO notices of entry